lectura7942/WEB_FoodnActivity/README.md

 * using: html, css

 ## Memo
-* Need to change food_index.html to index.html
+* Need to finish designing